What is your educational background?

 I also worked with people with intellectual and/or developmental disabilities (IDD), most of whom were dually diagnosed.
 This work was provided in the community; therefore, I saw clients in a range of settings, including crisis respite, mental health hospitals, and in jail.
 This has given me a broader knowledge of not only mental health in Travis County, but also a deeper understanding of our criminal justice system.

 I also have vast public speaking experience and have developed trainings for clinicians, law enforcement and paraprofessionals.
-Most recently, I presented on harm reduction for the Texas Association of Addiction Professionals.

 Why is substance use your area of focus?